0xfe/vexflow/README.md

 Canvas and SVG, and runs on all modern browsers.

 Go try out [The VexFlow Tutorial](https://github.com/0xfe/vexflow/wiki/The-VexFlow-Tutorial) to learn how to use VexFlow.
+Also learn to use the simpler EasyScore API in the [Using EasyScore](https://github.com/0xfe/vexflow/wiki/Using-EasyScore) guide.

 ## Quick Start